Assistants who think and steer.

 USING AN APP TO OPEN, START AND PARK THE VEHICLE

 Those who wish to can unlock and even start the vehicle using their smartphone.
 Near Field Communication replaces the usual vehicle key.
 Holding the smartphone near the door handle is enough to unlock the car.
-The Remote Park Pilot is another step towards automated driving.
+The Remote Parking Assist is another step towards automated driving.
 Should a parking space prove too tight, drivers can also park and exit the space using their smartphone.
 The smartphone app steers and brakes automatically as long as the driver continuously performs a confirmation gesture on the smartphone.

 ' No interest in disclosing or selling data. '